 - Kingsmen 3 — Nov.
 8th — Matthew Vaughn again writes and directs the final chapter of the Eggsy-Harry Hart mentorship.
 Supposedly, there’s also a Statesmen spinoff in development, as well.
 I thoroughly enjoyed the first film and thought the second was not as good.

 - Fantastic Beasts 3 –Nov.
 15th– More Dumbledore!
 Less Johnny Depp.
-I anticipate FB2 will be a smash hit as the story escalates between Dumbledore and Grindewald with a big assist by Newt.
+FB2 was not the smash hit I’d hoped for, but the story will escalates between Dumbledore and Grindewald with a big assist by Newt.
 Am realizing we will eventually get to meet such wizarding luminaries as Bathilda Bagshot and a younger version of Aberforth as well as new characters like Claudia Kim’s Nagini and Zoe Kravitz’ Leta Lestrange!

 - Untitled Fox/Marvel Film — Nov.
 22nd — More X-Men!
 Or possibly, Dr. Doom from Fantastic Four with Noah Hawley (Legion) helming.
 That Fantastic Four option appears to be lapsing.
 Or possibly, Multiple Man starring James Franco!
 Simon Kinsberg produces from a script by Allan Heinberg (Wonder Woman).